kaneelgit/phone_finder/README.md

 trained_prior.npy - This is the trained model using the images in the find_phone folder.
 If you run the training script
 			the model will over write this file.

+<u> Few images from the notebook </u>